ckjdc/learngit/readme.txt

 Git is free software distributed under GPL.
 Git has a mutable index called stage.
 Git tracks changes of file.
-creating a new branch is quick.
+creating a new branch is quick &simple
+.